StevenBlack/hosts/readme.md

 #Amalgamated hosts file

-This repo consolidates several reputable `hosts` files and merges them into a single amalgamated hosts file with duplicates removed.
+This repository consolidates several reputable `hosts` files, and merges them into a single amalgamated hosts file with duplicates removed.
+You can [download the resultant amalgamated hosts file](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) or clone this repo and generate your own using the Python script provided.

+**Details about this amalgamated hosts file:**

+* Source data was updated, and the amalgamated hosts file was generated, on **2016 February 16 at 16:20:30 +0000**.
-**Currently this amalgamated hosts file contains 27,140 unique entries.**
+* Currently this amalgamated hosts file contains **27,139 unique entries**.

 ## Goals of this amalgamated hosts file